MudRunner: Gameplay

+Various add ons can be equipped to allow tasks to be complete such as fuel tankers and log trailers of each different sizes.
+The game's object is to deliver a total of 8 load points to either 1 or 2 lumber mills in a single map, with different log sizes providing varied amounts of load points (commonly short logs; 3 points, medium logs; 4 points and long logs; 6 points (there can be exceptions to this system)).
+All vehicles in the game are organised in different classes which represent their utility and offroad capabilities, with each vehicle yielding a different number of "balance points".
+These balance points add up to a sum for each map, and when completing the map the number of points used to achieve this is stated, with the lowest number of points used being the objective for total completion.

-The game has a challenge mode that presents nine small maps each based around a specific gameplay function meant to teach the player the different aspects of the game.
+The game has a challenge mode that presents nine small maps each based around a specific gameplay function meant to teach the player the different aspects of the game which was later increased to 11 total challenge maps after the addition of the American Wilds DLC.
 Each level also has three bonus objectives which can be completed to earn achievements; they offer no in-game rewards.

 Post-release content

 The game has an expansion, American Wilds, which features American automobiles instead of Soviet.
 It also bundled with the base game and release on console as an ultimate edition of the game.
+This DLC included 9 new vehicles (7 licensed trucks) and 2 separate new maps that generally contain a larger amount of paved roads when compared to the base game to simulate American regions.
+This DLC demonstrated a new “scavenge” log mechanism in which the player must explore an area with random types of logs spawning and manually load them into the vehicle.
+The add ons and trailers for the American vehicles were refined to better suit the location of the DLC.
+Adjustments to the game’s graphics were also present with an increased saturation and warmer tone when compared to the somewhat dull and foggy conditions in base game.
+Other DLC contents such as “Old Timers”, “The Valley” and “The Ridge” were also added with new vehicles and gameplay mechanisms.

 Reception

 On review aggregation site Metacritic, MudRunner has aggregate scores of 67 and 72 for the PlayStation 4 and Xbox One versions of the game respectively, indicating "mixed or average reviews", and a score of 77 for the PC version, indicating "generally favorable reviews".
 Nintendo Life gave the Nintendo Switch version of the game a 7/10, praising the quality port to the Switch and the lush environments of the American Wilds DLC included with the game, while criticizing "frustrating design faults" from the previous version, such as the lack of an automatic navigation system.